thehalfspace/latex-templates/README.md

 # latex-templates
-templates for presentation, paper, etc
+Personal latex templates for presentation, paper, etc

+* **myppt.tex** is a simple, minimal beamer template for powerpoint.
+It is a very basic template with modified font and title colors and a progress bar.